DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

   ever have one hotfix branch at a time.
-- When starting a hotfix it's important that the rest of the team knows about it so that nobody else starts any other kind of deploy until the hotfix is complete and merged back into `master`.
+- When starting a hotfix it's important that the rest of the team knows about it so that nobody else starts any other kind of deploy until the hotfix is complete and merged back into `main`.
 - Pushing the new `hotfix` branch to Github at the start of the process (before any fix commits are made) acts as a signal to other developers/systems that a hotfix is in progress.